 Hours of Use is the total amount of time that the fridge can run on the battery before the battery is drained.

 There are several factors that will impact how long a 12V fridge can run on a leisure battery.
-Firstly, the size of the battery is important here.
-The same is true for the fridge’s volume in litres or quarts.
-The bigger the fridge’s volume, the more it will take to power it.
+Firstly, the size of the battery is important here as well as the type of battery; if you have a lead acid battery, discharging below 50% can damage the battery, whereas a lithium iron can discharge fully without damage.
+The same is true for the fridge’s volume; the bigger the fridge’s volume, the more it will take to power it.
 The same is true of the thermostat setting on the fridge too.
 The ideal setting is said to be anywhere below 37°F (3°C) and 40°F (5°C).
 If the temperature goes above or below this, the fridge, and therefore the battery, has to work harder.
 This will then impact on how long the fridge can be powered by the battery.

 Room temperature also has an effect on a fridge and, therefore, how long it can be powered by a battery.
 When the ambient temperature of a room (or the outside ambience if the fridge is outdoors) becomes too low, the fridge uses more energy to bring the refrigerant, a chemical used in the cooling mechanism, to a boil and create a vapour.
 When the ambient temperature of a room is very high, the fridge’s condenser cannot cool down properly and causes it to function inefficiently, impacting on battery life.